isomerpages/govtech-gobusiness-main/_run-and-grow/business-grants-portal.md

 #### 6. Accept your Letter of Offer

 You will be notified of your application results via email.
 Log into BGP to accept your Letter of Offer.
+Please take note that only your company’s Acceptor in Corppass can accept the Letter of Offer.

+#### 7. Submit your claim

+Once you have accepted your Letter of Offer, you will be notified on your claim due date for your grant via email.
+Log into BGP to file your claim before the claim due date and your approved claim will be credited to your company’s bank account.

 ---